outrunnl/dbcollect/README.md

 _dbcollect_ is a metadata collection tool for Oracle databases, providing workload and config data from database hosts for:

-* Dell LiveOptics
-* Dell's internal Splunk-based Workload Analyzer for Oracle (used by Oracle specialists at Dell)
 * LoadMaster (The advanced DB workload analyzer tool I have developed - more info TBD)

 It is written in Python, and collects various OS configuration files and